3 seasons available

 Wells Fargo detective James Hume hires private investigator Harry Morse to join the hunt for Black Bart; known as the Poet Highwayman, Bart leaves tantalizing poems at the scenes of his crimes, which may be the key to unmasking Bart's true identity.

-When Elijah Briant is elected sheriff, the mild-mannered druggist and former teacher tries to enforce the law without carrying a weapon; he soon faces a serious challenge when the last surviving members of the Wild Bunch descend on his town.
+When Elijah Bryant is elected sheriff, the mild-mannered druggist and former teacher tries to enforce the law without carrying a weapon; he soon faces a serious challenge when the last surviving members of the Wild Bunch descend on his town.

-When an elusive bandito terrorizes early Los Angeles County, a reporter shadows the sheriff who is hunting the outlaw; it will be seen if the reporter can stay objective or takes matters into his own hands when he comes face to face with the killer.
+When an elusive bandit terrorizes early Los Angeles County, a reporter shadows the sheriff who is hunting the outlaw; it will be seen if the reporter can stay objective or takes matters into his own hands when he comes face to face with the killer.

 When Buffalo Bill adds female sharpshooter Lillian Smith to his Wild West show, it jeopardizes his relationship with the show's current star, Annie Oakley.